Primary tabs

 Thesis / Dissertation

-The examination for the degree of Master of Philosophy consists of a thesis, of not more than 20,000 words in length, exclusive of tables, footnotes, bibliography, and appendices.
+The examination for the MPhil degree consists of a thesis of not more than 20,000 words in length, exclusive of tables, footnotes, bibliography, and appendices.

 The thesis is a standalone piece of writing describing the student's research.
-It is written as a formal scientific document and usually contains an introduction, a materials and methods chapter, one or more results chapters and a closing discussion.
-The examination is a viva voce examination by two examiners, who examine both on the content of the thesis and on the general field of knowledge within which it falls.
+It is written as a formal scientific document and usually contains an introduction, a materials and methods chapter, one or more results chapters, and a closing discussion.
+The assessment is a viva voce examination by two examiners, who examine both the thesis's content and the general field of knowledge within which it falls.